How Long Does Nyquil Last? Duration, Risks, and What to Know

 Can you overdose on NyQuil?

 Yes, it’s possible to overdose on NyQuil.
 If you exceed the recommended dosage, you can experience confusion, difficulty breathing, and severe drowsiness.
-It’s important to seek medical attention as soon as possible if you suspect you’re experiencing a NyQuil overdose or someone else is.
+It’s essential to seek medical attention as soon as possible if you suspect you’re experiencing a NyQuil overdose or someone else is.

 Is NyQuil Addictive?